 Students are expected to do their best with respect to active participation in seminar sessions, read the seminar texts and participate in in-class discussions.
 If a student actively participates in inclass discussions, they are eligible to earn a maximum of 10 bonus points towards their continuous assessment score.

 COMPULSORY STUDY MATERIALS:

-- 1. Lecture outlines and powerpoints - 2.
+- 1. LECTURE OUTLINES AND POWERPOINTS - 2.
 TEXTBOOKS:

-John Peck and Martin Coyle, A Brief History of English Literature, Bloomsbury 2002
+John Peck and Martin Coyle, A Brief History of English Literature, Second edition, Bloomsbury 2013, chapters 1-9.